mroczect/librawssg/docs/content/references.md

     fn copy_file(&self, from: &Path, to: &Path) -> io::Result<u64>;
     fn walk_dir(&self, root: &Path) -> io::Result<Vec<PathBuf>>;
     fn canonicalize(&self, path: &Path) -> io::Result<PathBuf>;
+    fn rename(&self, from: &Path, to: &Path) -> io::Result<()>;   // new in v0.5.0
 }
 ```

 Abstraction over all filesystem operations.
 Implement this trait to support in‑memory files, network storage, or any custom backend.
+The `rename` method is used by `Site::generate` for atomic output; a cross‑device fallback is triggered if `rename` returns `CrossesDevices`.

 ### `RealFs`